 Historical Crypto Price Data

-Accurate historical prices are automatically fetched using a custom Google Apps Script function that communicates directly with the CoinGecko API.
-The template uses the dedicated/coins/{id}/historyendpoint to retrieve the Fair Market Value (FMV) of any asset on its specific transaction date, which is essential for establishing a reliable cost basis. -
+Accurate price data is fetched directly using the CoinGecko Google Sheets add-on through the=COINGECKO()function.
+This allows the template to retrieve the Fair Market Value (FMV) of assets on specific transaction dates, which is essential for calculating cost basis and capital gains. -

 Structured Transaction Logging